tzlaine/small_wg1_papers/P2781_constexpr_t.md

 # Implementation experience

 Look up a few lines to see an implementation of `std::constexpr_t`.
-At the time of this writing, there are two caveats: 1) the `operator()` constraint exercises a GCC bug (without the constraint it works), but works on MSVC; and
-2) `operator[]()` looks correct to the authors, but does not work in any compiler tested, possibly due to the intersection of incomplete concepts support and very limited multi-variate `operator[]` support in even the latest compilers.
+At the time of this writing, there is one caveat: `operator[]()` looks correct to the authors, but does not work in any compiler tested, due to the very limited multi-variate `operator[]` support in even the latest compilers.

 Additionally, an `integral_constant` with most of the operator overloads has been a part of